- Gout is caused by the precipitation of urate crystals in body tissues.

 The cause may be hereditary, or you may have kidney problems that make you less able to remove uric acid.
-Lead poisoning and certain drugs, such as water pills (diuretics) and a drug that suppresses the immune system (cyclosporine), can cause kidney damage that may lead to uric acid retention.
+Lead poisoning and certain drugs, such as water pills (diuretics) and immunosuppressant drugs (e.g., cyclosporine), can cause kidney damage that may lead to uric acid retention.
 Uncontrolled diabetes and high blood pressure can also reduce kidney function.

 - hemolytic anemia

-It may also occur as a side effect of chemotherapy or radiation therapy.
-It also may occur because of a hereditary abnormality or obesity.
+It may also occur as a side effect of chemotherapy or radiation therapy, because of a hereditary abnormality, or due to obesity.